Kealeboga56/EEE3088F_mouse_project_group30/README.md

 To use the script, follow these steps:

-1. Install the required dependencies (`lxml` and `click`) by running `pip install lxml click`.
+1. Install the required dependencies (`lxml` and `click`) by running `pip install easyeda2kicad`.
-2. Run the script with the appropriate arguments, specifying the input EasyEDA footprint file and the output directory for the KiCad footprint files.
+2. Run the script with the appropriate arguments, specifying the input EasyEDA footprint file and the output directory for the KiCad footprint files.more on how to use it at [https://pypi.org/project/easyeda2kicad/]

-Example usage: